 Greg was a film professor at San Diego State University for 20 years, and before that the film curator at the La Jolla Museum of Contemporary Art for 13 years and a contributing editor for the San Diego Reader.
-A strong believer in community work, he is currently active with I Aloha Molokai, Maui County Food Bank, Molokai Clean Energy Initiative, and president of Friends of the Molokai Public Library.
+A strong believer in community work, he is currently active with I Aloha Molokai, Maui County Food Bank, President of the Board of Directors at Molokai Community Health Center and president of Friends of the Molokai Public Library.
 His art sensibility has been influenced by the Dadaists, Surrealists, Abstract Expressionists, Light and Space movement, installation art, site specific work, and performance art.

 Joyce Haase has served on the MAC board since 2015 and supports providing more opportunities for arts in our community.
 She is a 6th grade teacher at Kaunakakai School and believes an art enriched education develops well rounded students poised to use creativity in their daily lives.
 Joyce has experience in the performing arts through involvement in a travelling teen repertory theater group.
 She has a background in glass art and attended Pratt School of Art in Seattle, WA.
 She enjoys the MAC mission on Molokai and is the soup cook for the annual MAC Soup-r-Bowl fundraiser event held every March.